 How to get better broadband if you’re renting

 Whether you're a university student or a young family, renting a home for a period of time is something most Kiwis have experienced.
-But today, with the average Auckland house price sitting above $900,000, renting is becoming the preferred,if not the only,choice for many households.
+But today, with house prices continuing to rise at exponential rates, renting is becoming the preferred, if not the only choice for many households.

-With good broadband, homeowner or not, you can still have a great at in-home entertainment experience thanks to streaming services like Netflix and Spark Sport.
-In this blog, we explain why fibre, as the best broadband connection available, should be on your rental property checklist, and how to go about getting it if your rental property is not already connected.
+In this blog we explain why fibre should be on your rental property checklist, and how to go about getting it if your rental property is not already connected.

 Step 1.
 Check if you can upgrade to fibre